-Trace the inception and growth of University (Michigan) Musical Society’s Renegade, a program of performances that feature provocative artistic works.
+Trace the inception and growth of University Musical Society’s Renegade, a program of performances at the University of Michigan, which features provocative artistic works.

 Profile contrasting artist residency agreements in Eighth Blackbird’s portfolio–one with a university and the other with a museum of contemporary art.

 Explore the philosophy behind Groupmuse, who provide high-caliber chamber music concerts in intimate settings, and the rationale to expand the organization into additional markets.

 The Weill Music Institute (WMI) is the educational arm of Carnegie Hall.
 Examine the structure and growth of one program, Link Up, as well as preparation for growing another, Musical Explorers.